aa44414c/eNULLmerate/README.md

 After that you will want to run:
 `sudo pip3 install -r requirements.txt`

 This will install everything you need for use and you will have the `/opt/eNULLmerate/` directory created in your system to begin using the script.
+Navigate to `opt/eNULLmerate/` and run `sudo setup.sh`.
+Once done, you may proceed with the script.

 # How To Use
-This section discusses how to use eNULLmerate effectively.
+Run the script by executing `/opt/eNULLmerate/main.py` and type 1 to enumerate a domain and 2 to enumerate an IP address, address range, or multiple addresses.

 # Syntax
 This section lists the syntax of eNULLmerate and the different flags.